Transformers – 1984

 Scarcity Factor: Tough to find on secondary market

-Notes: Soundwave and Buzzsaw came together to form a unique looking working cassette tape player.
+Notes: Soundwave and Buzzsaw came together to form a unique looking and working cassette tape player.
 Soundwave was also without a doubt, one of the coolest looking Decepticons from the first wave.

 Transformers (1984): Decepticon Jets